JoaoGuimaraes22/Monarch-novel/Epic Dark Fantasy Style Guide.md

 ### Plot Level

-- [ ] Does each POV chapter advance the overall story?
+- [ ] Does each chapter advance Kael's understanding of the larger story?
-- [ ] Are political motivations clear and logical?
+- [ ] Are political motivations clear through Kael's observations and deductions?
-- [ ] Do consequences from previous chapters carry forward?
+- [ ] Do consequences from previous events affect Kael's current situation?
-- [ ] Is the magic system consistent and costly?
+- [ ] Is the magic system consistent and costly in Kael's experience?

 ### Character Level